ncsu-landscape-dynamics/pops-core/README.md

 simulation.disperse : creates dispersal locations for the dispersing individuals from the generate function.

+The custom data class is used to easily manage different time steps within the model and account for differences in the way frequently used weather data sets treat leap years (DAYMET drops December 31st from leap years, PRISM keeps all days even for leap years)

 ## Using the model

 The PoPS library can be used directly in a C++ program or through other